 Rubber tires enhance the racing effect when driving on the road.
 With a 3-point steering wheel for maneuverability and a child’s imagination, the experience is like driving on a racing track.

-Same sized wheels on the front and back allow for improved racing but not for off the road driving.
+Same size wheels on the front and back allow for improved racing but not for off the road driving.

 For off-road fun consider dune buggies with large pneumatic tires and rear suspensions.
 The greater the traction on the tires, the better the control of the go-cart on off-road terrains.
 It’s easier to pedal when the go-cart has pneumatic tires with traction.